edumur/anr-template/README.md

 His template is still maintained and may be found [here](https://www.overleaf.com/latex/templates/unofficial-template-for-anr-proposals/yqgzsxkzrqkw).
 Do not hesitate to have a look on his work!

-This fork mainly adapted the previous template, made for PDFLaTeX, to the XeTeX engine.
+This fork mainly adapted the previous template, made for PDFLaTeX, to the LuaLatex engine.
 It allows for the use of modern font, here [calibri](https://en.wikipedia.org/wiki/Calibri) and direct utf-8.

 ## Acknowledgment